 If you have opted to link Tradebox to an accounts package, you will see either Sage 50 or Xero displayed as an additional tab within the channel.
 This holds the connection details for your accounts package, and, once connected a new range of tabs will open up.
 The Sage 50 connection page is shown below:

-For full instructions on setting up the accounts link, please see our guides for either:
+For full instructions on setting up the accounts link, see the relevant guide: